 Attorney Josh Cohen

 Contact Attorney Josh Cohen and his legal team today to find out what you need to do in your case.
+Their office is located in the Central LA neighborhood at 4929 Wilshire Blvd #410, Los Angeles, CA 90036.
+Call today for a consultation at (323) 937-7105.
 A pedestrian accident can have life-long consequences.
 By talking to a qualified attorney who specializes in pedestrian accidents, you will be able to weigh all of your options and know what your next steps should be.
 Don’t delay!
 Every second you wait can instead be leveraged to build your case.